aaquib90/questit/docs/repo-status-recap.md

 ### Current Capabilities and UI Flow
 1. **Prompt → Generate**
    - The UI calls the AI proxy with a strict system prompt to return only `{ html, css, js }`.
-   - File: `web/src/generateTool.js` enforces JSON output, sets provider/model, and passes `response_format: json_object`.
+   - File: `apps/web/src/generateTool.js` enforces JSON output, sets provider/model, and passes `response_format: json_object`.
 2. **Iterate**
    - Follow-up prompts include the previous `{ html, css, js }` to update the tool while preserving structure.
 3. **Preview**
    - The bundle is embedded in a sandboxed iframe styled to match shadcn themes and color modes.
 4. **Save (optional)**
-   - If Supabase is configured and the user is signed in (magic link), the bundle is saved to `public.user_tools`.
+   - If Supabase is configured and the user is signed in (email + password), the bundle is saved to `public.user_tools`.
-   - `web/src/lib/supabaseClient.js` degrades gracefully if env vars are missing, preventing hard failures.
+   - `apps/web/src/lib/supabaseClient.js` degrades gracefully if env vars are missing, preventing hard failures.
 5. **My Tools**
-   - Users can view, reload into workbench, and publish saved tools from the “My Tools” section in `web/src/App.jsx`.
+   - Users can view, reload into workbench, and publish saved tools from the “My Tools” section in `apps/web/src/App.jsx`.
 6. **Publish**
    - Publishing posts the saved bundle to the `publish` worker, which emits a User Worker script (WfP) with a Questit-branded shell honoring the selected theme and color mode.